audiophonics/RaspDacMinilcd/README.md

-# This documentation is a work in progress
-You should not do anything with this branch yet

 # Patch compiler for RaspDacMini LCD

 This branch holds all the code used to package an installer for the RaspDacMini LCD.